opennetworkinglab/onos/README.md

 To contribute to ONOS, please refer to [Sample Gerrit Workflow](https://wiki.onosproject.org/display/ONOS/Sample+Gerrit+Workflow).
-It should includes most of the things you'll need to get your contribution started!
+It should include most of the things you'll need to get your contribution started!

 ## More information